 Finding what works for you

-There is a lot of information online about building up your self-confidence.
+There is a lot of information online about building up your self-confidence and being confident in school.
 A lot of it can be a little contradictory.
-For example, sometimes we read that we need to fake it ‘til we make it, meaning we can eventually gain some confidence essentially by acting as if we are confident.
+For example, sometimes we read that we need to fake it ‘til we make it, meaning we can eventually gain some confidence essentially by acting as if we are confident and look confident to others.
 Other times we read that it’s best to show our vulnerabilities and be open about our lack of confidence.
 Well, it might be that you can find a balance between these two mindsets.
 There are also lots of more practical confidence-boosting techniques out there, like body language tips and breathing exercises.
 There are also countless books available to read on this subject.

 So whatever school of thought you subscribe to, give things a go.
 Completing a degree or a university-level course should hopefully give you a confidence boost in itself, knowing that you are proactively working on your future career path.
 And, just by being at university, you will find that over time your confidence grows due to all the experiences you are having.